alpinelinux/aports/CODINGSTYLE.md

 recommendations.

 ## Language
 Alpine Linux APKBUILD files are inherently just POSIX shell scripts.
-Try avoid extensions, even if they work or are accepted by busybox ash. (using keyword `local` is an exception)
+Please avoid extensions, even if they work or are accepted by busybox ash. (using keyword `local` is an exception)